colmulhall/colmulhall.github.io/_posts/2022-03-31-drive-to-survive.md

 tags: [netflix, formula 1]
 ---

-Formula 1 interest has increase by a *huge* amount since Netflix's Drive to Survive landed in 2019.
+Formula 1 interest has increase by a *huge* amount in the US since Netflix's Drive to Survive landed in 2019.
 The [recent addition][vegasbaby] of a Las Vegas GP is only going to add to this.

 [vegasbaby]:https://www.skysports.com/f1/news/12433/12578341/las-vegas-grand-prix-confirmed-for-formula-1-calendar-in-2023